“Science is extraordinarily effective at rooting out rubbish.”

 - Why does the United States—uniquely among advanced democracies—not have universal health coverage?
 My hypothesis might be that entrenched interests have been able to use the political system to block broad health coverage.

 - Why do congressional incumbents have high reelection rates?
 My hypothesis might be that their financial advantage contributes greatly to their high reelection rate.

 - How does the constitutional structure benefit some interests over others?
 My hypothesis might be that the constitutional structure privileges certain interests over others, particularly those who want to stop new policy over those who want to start it.

 - How did conservatives go from spectacular defeat in 1964 to preeminence in all three government branches by 2000?
 My hypothesis might be that the conservative movement simply expanded to reflect real shifts in popular support on key issues that were favorable to the conservative point of view.
 In other words, shifts in public opinion caused the success of conservative politicians.

 These kinds of questions are complex and require that scholars gather evidence from a variety of sources.
 Hypotheses must be supported systematically through a process of argumentation with political scientists who might disagree.

 Not all hypotheses are the same.
 Here are the major categories of hypotheses:

 Null hypothesis: This essentially asserts that there is no relationship between two variables.
 Often political scientists will refute the null hypothesis to make sure there is something interesting going on before they undertake more sophisticated analysis.
-On the question of money and incumbent reelection rates, for example, the null hypothesis would be that there is no relationship between campaign budgets and chances of succeeding at the polls.
+On the question of money and incumbent reelection rates, for example, the null hypothesis would be that there is no relationship between campaign budgets and chances of succeeding in an election.